Chinese ghost marriage: Rites

 In a ghost marriage, many typical marriage rites are observed.
 The deceased are often represented by effigies made of paper, bamboo, or cloth.

 For instance, to represent the ghost couple at their marriage feast, the bride and groom may be constructed of paper bodies over a bamboo frame with a papier-mâché head.
 Respective paper servants would stand on either side of them, and the room would contain many paper effigies of products that would be used in their home, such as a dressing table (complete with a mirror), a table with six stools, a money safe, a refrigerator, and trunks of paper clothes and cloth.
 After the ceremony, the paper belongings are burned to be sent to the spirit world for use by the couple.

 In a separate ceremony that married a living groom to a ghost bride, her effigy had been constructed with a wooden backbone, arms made from newspaper, and a head of "a smiling young girl clipped from a wall calendar."
 Similarly, after the marriage festivities, the effigy is burned.

 In both cases, the effigies wore real clothing, similar to what is typically worn in marriage ceremonies.
 These often include a pair of trousers, a white shirt, a red dress, and an outer lace dress.
 If a living groom were to marry ghost bride, he would wear black gloves instead of the typical white.
 Additionally, the effigies were often adorned with bridal jewellery, none of which were made of real gold.

 Most of the marriage ceremony and rites performed during a ghost marriage remains true to Chinese customs.
 The deceased bride is treated as if she were still living and participating in such proceedings.
 She would be 'fed' at the wedding feast in the morning, be 'invited' in and out of the cab, and have her 'arrival' announced at the groom's house.
 One observable difference in a ghost marriage is that the ancestral tablet of the deceased would be placed inside the effigy, so that "the bride's dummy [is] animated with the ghost that [is] to be married".
 At the end of the ceremony, the tablet is placed with the other tablets of the groom's family.

 Popular culture

-Writer Yangsze Choo's 2013 novel, "The Ghost Bride", used the principles of ghost marriages as its central premise.
+Writer Yangsze Choo's 2013 novel, The Ghost Bride, used the principles of ghost marriages as its central premise.
 It was a New York Times best-seller.
 It later formed the basis of the Netflix-original series, The Ghost Bride.

+The Filipino film The Ghost Bride (2017) incorporates ghost marriage into its plot and introduces a fictional character as the antagonist in relation to this tradition.

 The film Marry My Dead Body (2023) features a ghost marriage as its main plot.